Topic categories:

 Rob and members, wonder if you agree with the title and contents of this topic?
 Henry VI in 1431 was taken to France and crowned king, he was the only sovereign to be crowned in both England and France.
 In 1444 it was arranged that he married the fifteen year old Margaret of Anjou, but it did not mean a lasting peace with France.
 But the best that can be said of Henry is that he was exceptionally naive, while Margaret was a tigress, and quick tempered and very powerful.
 Henry was putty in her hands.
 She hated the Duke of York, who thought he had as much right as the Duke of Somerset, the king's right hand man, to be in line for the title.
 In 1453 after 8 years of being barren Margaret had a son, two months after Henry had his first bout of insanity.
 The king unfit, York was made protector, Somerset imprisoned.
 A year later in March 1454 York was dismissed and Somerset reinstated.
 York went to war, backed by the Earl of Warwick.
 At St Albans Somerset was killed.
 With Somerset out of the way the peers and the king fancied a conciliation.
 But not Margaret.
 In the summer of 1459 with the heirs of the men of St Albans and her supporters Margaret marched on the Duke of York's stronghold at Ludlow (no need of a Coventry safe-haven).
 Margaret was in full control.
 She won, and York fled to Ireland.
 There was an enormous amount of treachery, hangings, and swopping sides in those days to get the true picture.
 When the farmers confronted Henry VII he fled, not to Coventry, but to his palace Palantia (later called Greenwich).
 I believe Coventry was not made a county, because of any deed or act, but solely to be in a higher tax bracket to squeeze the citizens of more tax?
 (Still do, from what I hear).
 Coventry Castle did not last as long as Kenilworth Castle, or even the wall at Caludon - it would have been a pushover (my opinion).

-Memories and Nostalgia - Coventry: A Royal Safe-Haven
+Local History and Heritage - Coventry: A Royal Safe-Haven

 Helen F